 - Securing a welcome email from at least one Dubai bank, inviting our Client to submit a multi-currency corporate bank account application.

-- Healy Consultants Group PLC’s staff meeting our Client in Dubai and accompanying our Client to face-to-face meetings with multiple local banks to open multi-currency corporate bank accounts.
+- Healy Consultants Group’s staff meeting our Client in Dubai and accompanying our Client to face-to-face meetings with multiple local banks to open multi-currency corporate bank accounts.

 - Following successful completion of the above, the bank officer submitting a complete potential customer file to the bank Legal and Compliance Department.
 Note that the bank In-house Legal and Compliance Department may revert multiple times for additional documentation and information from i) each bank signatory / director / UBOs of the companies as well as ii) our Client’s business and transactions).

-- Thereafter, Healy Consultants Group PLC, or the banks, couriering mails and e-banking tokens to the bank signatory, who is expected to activate the internet bank account, with Healy Consultants Group PLC’s assistance if needed.
+- Thereafter, Healy Consultants Group, or the banks, couriering mails and e-banking tokens to the bank signatory, who is expected to activate the internet bank account, with Healy Consultants Group’s assistance if needed.

 Considerations when opening a bank account in Dubai